 Pronounced kah-na, the Japanese arboreal stethoscope, a sharp blade for working with trees.

 It was 2008 in Miki City when master blacksmith Ohara Yasuhiko approached master craftsman Tokunaga Toshio in his wife’s bakery-café and offered a selection of steel blades he had forged.
-These turned out to be of such astounding quality that they prompted a revelation in Tokunaga, this old tool could be adapted to form and finish furniture solely by hand, an evolution in craft.
+These turned out to be of such astounding quality that they prompted a revelation in Tokunaga, this old tool could be adapted to form and finish objects solely by hand, an evolution in craft.

 Yayoi period – 300 BC – 300 AD, Iron age in Japan and birth of a deep history of metal working techniques that peaked with the samurai swords of the 15th century.
 The late Cyril Stanley Smith, professor emeritus of materials science at MIT praised the samurai sword as the ultimate metallurigical craft object for bringing out the internal characteristics of metal.
 These include the hardness of the steel in the centre of the blade (hagane) and ductility of the surrounding steel (giagane).
 This refinement was achieved before the 20th century advent of metulrgy, relying purely on observation and dedication.
 When the samurai class started to diminish and officers were prohibited from wearing their sword in public, some of the master smiths found new avenues for their expertise in the making of woodworking tools such as kanna.
 A similar structure remains, a thin layer of hard and high quality cutting steel at the front, and soft backing steel to provide durability and ease in sharpening.